Junior

 Aliya Al-Yassin

 Aliya has recently acted in several high-profile cases.
-Current and recent highlights including acting in or assisting with:
+Current and recent highlights include acting in or assisting with:

 • A successful application in the Commercial Court for the first post-Brexit anti-suit injunction enforcing an employee’s right to be sued in England.